Skip to main content

 Job Market Intelligence

 Which AI skills are employers actually hiring for?
-Rankings for ML engineering, LLM development and AI operations — built from active job postings, not surveys, updated weekly.
+Rankings for ML engineering, LLM development and AI operations — built from active job postings, not surveys.
+Pair with Hugging Face trending models to see where the industry is heading next.

 Active AI listings